-Prefetch is what automatically retrieves archived images for prior related radiology exams from the image archive (jukebox) to the Imaging servers (RAID) to speed subsequent display at a VistARad workstation.
-When prefetch is not active, a radiologist wishing to review an exam that has been archived will have to wait until the images are retrieved from the jukebox.
+Prefetch is what automatically retrieves archived images for prior related radiology exams from Tier 2 to the Tier 1 to speed subsequent display at a VistARad workstation.
+When prefetch is not active, a radiologist wishing to review an exam that has been archived will have to wait until the images are retrieved from Tier 2.
 When prefetch is active, exams that qualify as prior related exams take no longer to retrieve than current exams.
 Prefetch is triggered by the "Register Patient for Exams" function of the Radiology Package (via HL7 message processing).